contiamo/google_stock_price_prediction/README.md

-Using an LSTM to predict Google stock evolution.
+Using an LSTM to predict Google stock evolution, a simple example.